FilipsFedotovs/EDER-VIANN/README.md

 14) python3 R4_VertexSeeds.py --Mode C

     FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.
-    The output will produce a file R4_REC_SEEDS.csv with a list of seeds with each one given a probability value.
+    The output will produce a file R4_R5_CNN_Fit_Seeds.csv with a list of seeds with each one given a probability value and R4_R5_CNN_Fit_Seeds.pkl with Seed class instances.

-15) python3 R5_MergeVertices.py
+15) python3 R5_AnalyseSeedLinks.py --Mode R

+    Purpose: This script takes CNN Fit seed candidates from previous step and refines them by applying additional cuts on the parameters such Seed Link Strength.
+   FYI: The script will send warning, type Y. The program will send HTCondor jobs and exit.
+The jobs can take few hours.

+16) python3 R5_AnalyseSeedLinks.py --Mode C

+    FYI: It will check whether the HTCondor jobs have been completed, if not it will give a warning.

+17) python3 R6_MergeVertices.py

     Purpose: This script takes vertex-fitted 2-track seed candidates from previous step and merges them if seeds have a common track.
     FYI: The execution can take up to several hours if the data size is big.
-The program will produce the R5_REC_VERTICES file.
+The program will produce the R6_REC_VERTICES.pkl.
-    In the file each line will contain a list of tracks and the vertex number.
+    In the file each line will contain a list of seed objects.
-    The script can be ran with the option '--Acceptance' which takes in account only the seeds with probability above the given value (has to be between 0 and 1)

 EDER-VIANN Vertex Reconstruction Evaluation